Nokia 1208

 The Nokia 1208 is a low-end GSM mobile phone sold by the Finnish company Nokia under their Ultrabasic series.
-The phone was announced in May 2007.
+The phone was announced in May 2007 and released in January 2008.
 It is very similar to Nokia 1200, the difference being the color display.
 The phone sold 100 million units, making it one of the most successful phones to date, along with Nokia 1200, which sold 150 million units.